issp-center-dev/dsqss/doc/en/dla/users-manual/input_standard.rst

 From ``#`` mark to the end of the line is a comment and ignored.
 A blank line is also ignored.
-A "list" is written as spece separated elements in one line like ``2 2``.
+A "list" is written as space separated elements in one line like ``2 2``.

 The lattice datafile includes the five sections, ``name``, ``lattice``, ``directions``, ``sites``, ``interactions``.